ai-to-ai/Auto-Gmail-Creator/README.md

 # Auto-Gmail-Creator

 ## Summary
-Latest Open Source Bulk Auto Google Account ( Gmail ) Regiteration Bot Script 2023
+Latest Open Source Bulk Auto Google Account ( Gmail ) Regiteration Bot Script 2024
+### Important Announcement for already cloned/forked users
+I developed stealth webdriver so now it is not recognized during the account creation, only thing remain is to find cheap, robust sms providers as well as proxies

 This is the automation script for Python lovers to learn basics about automation as well as commercial for marketers.
 <a class="github-fork-ribbon right-top" href="https://github.com/ai-to-ai/Auto-Gmail-Creator/fork" data-ribbon="Fork me on GitHub" title="Fork me on GitHub">Fork me on GitHub</a> <img align="left" src="https://visitor-badge.laobi.icu/badge?page_id=ai-to-ai.ai-to-ai" />